Updated 25 April 2022

-The Help-to-Buy ISA will close to new applicants after 30 November 2019, while another popular home-buying resource – the Help-to-Buy equity loan scheme – is also closing in the near future, with an end date of March 2023.
+The Help-to-Buy ISA has been closed to new applicants since 2019, and another popular home-buying resource – the Help-to-Buy equity loan scheme – is also closing in the near future, with an end date of March 2023.
 But this double whammy for first-time buyers isn’t as bad as it looks.
 Article by Nick Green.

 The Help-to-Buy equity loan scheme, introduced in 2013, has enabled people to buy new-build homes with only a small deposit (as little as five per cent), with up to 20 per cent of the property’s sale price covered by a government loan.
 This is an ‘equity loan’, which means repayable amount rises or falls with the home’s value, and is repaid when the home is sold.

 The Help-to-Buy scheme will however become more restricted over the next few years, and will stop altogether in March 2023 unless the government extends it.
 Housing secretary Robert Jenrick has said that 'all options are on the table' when it comes to extending the scheme, but no decision has been made as yet.

-Another source of help for homebuyers (for first-time buyers in particular) has been the Help-to-Buy ISA which is closing to new savers after 30 November 2019.
-Existing account holders will still be able to keep their Help-to-Buy ISAs, but must claim their 25 per cent bonus (payable on completion of a first home purchase) by 1 December 2030.
+Another source of help for homebuyers (for first-time buyers in particular) has been the Help-to-Buy ISA which closed to new savers on 30 November 2019.
+Existing account holders still hold savings in their Help-to-Buy ISAs, but must claim their 25 per cent bonus (payable on completion of a first home purchase) by 1 December 2030.

-For nearly four years this ISA has helped prospective first-time buyers save up a deposit, and despite some snags (such as the government bonus being paid only after the home has been bought, so it can't be used for the exchange deposit) it has made the task of home ownership significantly easier.
+For nearly four years this ISA helped prospective first-time buyers save up a deposit, and despite some snags (such as the government bonus being paid only after the home has been bought, so it can't be used for the exchange deposit) it has made the task of home ownership significantly easier.

 More than 225,000 buyers have taken advantage of the help to buy equity loan scheme, and its popularity has soared over time – in the last quarter of 2018 it accounted for over 60 per cent of all new home purchases.
 To date it has been available for existing homeowners as well as first-time buyers, but from 2021 only first-time buyers will be able to use it.